 Stanford Global Studies partners with the Graduate School of Education's Center to Support Excellence in Teaching (CSET) and the Stanford Program on International and Cross-Cultural Education (SPICE) to provide unique professional development courses and workshops for K-14 educators.

-Workshop for Community College Faculty with Tomás Jiménez
+Community College Faculty Workshops

-Global Issues, Local Impact: K-14 Professional Development Workshops
+K-14 Professional Development Workshops

 Stanford Global Studies and the Center to Support Excellence in Teaching present a series of three-day workshops that offer teachers the opportunity to deepen their knowledge of key topics of current relevance and hone their pedagogical expertise.
-In collaboration with leading Stanford scholars, teachers will delve into issues of contested historical memory, intersecting identities, and the problem of democracy in a broader historical and global context.
-Teachers can attend the workshops individually ($199) or participate in all three ($500) as part of a credit-bearing series.

 Summer Teacher Institutes

 Stanford Global Studies and the Center of Latin American Studies partner with the Center to Support Excellence in Teaching to offer professional development courses for educators on global topics.
 Participants will have the opportunity to experience being students again while deeping and broadening their content knowledge.